EARN IT Act Can Both Protect Kids and Respect User Privacy, Encryption

 The EARN IT Act also offers the technology industry a substantial hand in developing the voluntary guidelines that will strengthen online child protection.

-What The EARN IT Act Actually Does
+How the EARN IT Act Actually Works

 Most arguments from those advocating against the EARN IT Act boil down to attempting to position the bill as a threat to encryption.

 This is misleading because the bill says nothing about encryption and, in fact, the bill doesn’t create any specific rules or guidelines for technology companies at all.
-Undeterred, the anti-EARN IT crowd have gone on to claim that the bill could create a backdoor for a legislative attack on encryption somewhere down the line.
+Undeterred, the anti-EARN IT crowd have gone on to claim that the bill could create a backdoor for a possible legislative attack on encryption somewhere down the line.
+Maybe.

 This, too, is ultimately a red herring because: 1) There already are and long have been myriad ways that encryption could be attacked apart from this bill and 2) The EARN IT Act actually sets up a process with important safeguards that would make it difficult for encryption to be threatened through the system it creates.